jinghuahe123/DSOC/README.md

 A City of London School SPARC Project submitted to CREST.

+_The latest version of the project report is 2026-04-18._

 **This software is distributed ‘as-is’ and without any warranty, whether express or implied, including but not limited to the implied warranties of merchantability, fitness for a particular purpose, and non‑infringement.
 The developers shall not be held liable for any claim, damages, or other liability arising from the use of this software.**

 ## Introduction